JdMasuta/arcane-engiTech/PROMPT_FOR_FABLE5.md

 - The short that inspired this fork: https://youtube.com/shorts/KaTegZBmYRI
 - Manim Community docs (for the animation task below): https://docs.manim.community/

-**Important scope note:** the tabletop book is commercial, copyrighted work.
-Do not try to reproduce its rules text, tables, or specific numeric balance values verbatim.
-Instead implement the general *simulation concepts* the public description and this repo's own existing code already establish (battery/wire/resistor/capacitor/switch/junction/logic-gate as a circuit analogue for magic) — the same spirit as the existing prototype code.

 ## The simulation model already in place

 The repo represents a circuit as a **linked list of component objects**